Advisory Committee Members

 Dan Fill is the co-founder of Chocolate Liberation Front, an entertainment company focused on high quality and innovative animated projects, simulations, and documentaries.
 He is a BAFTA-nominated and AACTA Award-winning producer, and he and partner Frank Verheggen have also produced a number of critically acclaimed interactive documentaries - including Convenient Education and Kim John Il's North Korean Cinema Experience.
 Dan was the former Head of Multi-platform for ABC TV, where he was one of the innovators who commissioned and launched ABC iView.

-Josie Mason-Campbell joined Foxtel in 2013 and is currently responsible for overseeing the editorial and creative output of over 30 local productions across the Factual, Lifestyle and General Entertainment genres.
+Josie Mason-Campbell joined Foxtel in 2013 and was responsible for overseeing the editorial and creative output of over 30 local productions across the Factual, Lifestyle and General Entertainment genres.
 These include such series as Australia’s Next Top Model S10 and The Real Housewives of Melbourne S3, The Recruit S2, Crimes That Shook Australia S2, Grand Designs Australia S6 and River Cottage Australia S4.
-Prior to joining Foxtel, Josie was a Freelance Producer and then Executive Producer.
+Prior to this, Josie was a Freelance Producer and then Executive Producer.
 Her career in TV began when she directed her own documentary for ABC, The Dalton Sisters, and over the years she has produced shows for Networks Seven, Nine, Ten, ABC, SBS and Foxtel.

 Brendan Dahill, Managing Director, Keo Films